Sv443/Sv443/README.md

 These are the projects I'm currently dedicating most of my time towards.
 - [BetterYTM](https://github.com/Sv443/BetterYTM), a userscript that brings tons of features and UX improvements to YouTube Music.
 - [UserUtils](https://github.com/Sv443-Network/UserUtils), a general purpose library with tons of utilities for userscripts and DOM projects alike.
+- [CoreUtils](https://github.com/Sv443-Network/CoreUtils), a more platform-agnostic, general purpose library, which is the core of UserUtils.
 - [geniURL](https://github.com/Sv443/geniURL), an API for looking up, normalizing and filtering song metadata from genius.com
 - [YTInfoBot](https://github.com/Sv443/YTInfoBot), a free Discord bot that replies to YouTube links with crowdsourced info (like and dislike counts, video timestamps and desensationalized thumbnails and titles).